Hanabi-Live/hanabi-live/docs/VARIANTS.md

   4. Cardinal (red / purple)
   5. Indigo (blue / purple)
 * A rainbow suit is added as a 6th suit.
-* All color clues will "touch" the rainbow suit.
 * The standard color clue types are available.

 ### White & Rainbow Suits

 * The purple suit is replaced with a white suit.
-* No color clues touch the white suit.
 * A rainbow suit is added as a 6th suit.
-* All color clues will "touch" the rainbow suit.

 ### Wild & Crazy